iskernel/script-stash/README.md

 script-stash
 ============

-My personal collection of useful Powershell, Bash and Ruby scripts.
+My collection of Powershell, Bash, Perl and Ruby scripts.